 Despite being anointed to rule God’s people, David had a long and arduous path to kingship.
 Even after Saul died in combat, those loyal to him weren’t just going to hand over the kingdom to David.
 Remember, Saul was anointed, too.
 And David had been living with and fighting for the Philistines—the Israelites sworn enemies.

 When Saul died, the tribe of Judah anointed David as their king (2 Samuel 2:4), but Abner son of Ner, the commander of Saul’s army, made Saul’s son Ish-bosheth king over all Israel.
-So there were two kings and two kingdoms in Israel, but only David was God’s chosen one.
+So there were two kings and two kingdoms: Ish-bosheth became the second king of Israel, and David ruled Judah.